UNBunny/Recipe-generator/README.md

 # Recipe Generator
-The Recipe Generator is an Android application designed to assist users in creating recipes based on scanned grocery items or manually entered ingredients.
-This project combines various technologies and APIs to facilitate the generation of recipe ideas using artificial intelligence and barcode scanning.
+The Recipe Generator is an Android application designed to assist users in creating recipes based on scanned grocery items.
+This project combines various technologies and APIs to facilitate the generation of recipe ideas using artificial intelligence and QR-scanning.

 ## Features:
 * **QR Code Scanner Integration:** Utilizes the device's camera to scan QR codes from grocery receipts, fetching the items for recipe generation.